cloudfoundry/cloud_controller_ng/README.md

 ## Testing

+To maintain a consistent and effective approach to testing, please refer to `spec/README.md` and keep it up to date, documenting the purpose of the various types of tests.

 By default `rspec` will run test suite with sqlite3 in-memory database;
 however, you can specify connection string via `DB_CONNECTION` environment variable to test against postgres and mysql.
 Examples: